 Happy Scrapping!

+It's time again for another Tuesday Tip!
+Do your layouts suffer from what I call the "plop, plop, fiz, fiz, oh what a mess this is" syndrome?
+This is where everything is just plopped here and there on the pages, and stuff just seems to be floating in space.
 Whether you use stickers, flowers, 3-D embellishments, or paper piecings it is important to always anchor the item to something else on the page.
 Don't be afraid to let the embellishment overlap on a photo mat a little.
 This helps to make the items on your page flow nicely and give it some balance.
 If you have one lonely sticker floating by itself in a blank spot, it draws the eye there immediately and you don't see a nice flowing layout.
-I hope I am explaining this understandably. ;)
+I hope I am explaining this understandably. ;) Have a great day and happy scrapping to all!

 Today I thought I would discuss aesthetics and design of a layout (or even a handmade card).
 While studying art and design you will learn what is aesthetically put together or pleasing to the eye.
 I will touch on just a couple of points tonight.